Handling customer complaints

 Don’t be afraid of complaints.
 For each customer whose complaint you handle well, most will remain loyal and recommend you to other potential customers.

-Tips to avoid complaints
+Tips for handling complaints

 - record complaints – even if they are verbal